 1. Open network settings

-From the Home screen, go to “System Settings” (gear icon), then select “Internet”.
+From the Home screen, go to “System Settings” (the gear icon), then select “Internet”.

 2. Select your network